Moderation is key with any sweetener. Remember too much sugar = too much sugar, even if the sweeteners are from a natural source.

 Dates – This “natural candy” is a fruit and contains antioxidants.
 It is best to go for the plain dates (for example, Medjool dates) instead of the prepackaged ones with additional sugar or processing.
 It can be a great addition to your smoothie (remove the seed first!) or chopped up in paleo “cakes” as a sweetener.

 Molasses – Some consider this to be the best of the natural sweeteners because it requires minimal processing and retains its healthy nutrients.
 It is especially popular for baking.
 There are many product options out there, and the organic blackstrap molasses is considered one of the most natural.

 Stevia – This is actually an herb, and the leaves of the plant provide the sweetener.
 While you can crush the leaves and use them directly, the more common forms are powdered or liquid.
 There are a variety of different brands and some strong opinions in the Paleo world about which ones are still stevia after the processing.
 Sweetleaf Stevia drops are a pure extract from the plant and come in different flavors to enhance drinks such as coffee, water and tea.

 Bottom line, moderation is key with any sweeteners, and remember that too much sugar = too much sugar, even if they are from a natural source.

-Here, we are going to share a recipe for a delicious anti-inflammatory dressing or dip.
-We use honey or pure maple syrup to sweeten this easy to make, home made dressings.
+Here, we are going to share a recipe for a sweet vinaigrette dressing that come right out of The Official Anti-Inflammatory Diet Masterclass.
+We use pure maple syrup and stevia to naturally sweeten this easy to make, home made dressing.

 - Store in a covered container in the refrigerator for up to 1 week.